Tips to Avoid Property Tax Foreclosure in Texas

 • Charitable Organizations & Businesses

-Owners who qualify for exemptions can see their property tax eliminated or reduced.
+Owners who qualify for exemption can see their property tax eliminated or reduced.
 Those who still owe property tax can avoid the repercussions of not paying by getting a property tax loan.

 tax%20delinquency.jpeg